idaholab/moose/modules/heat_conduction/doc/content/source/fvbcs/FVFunctorConvectiveHeatFluxBC.md

 This boundary condition computes convective heat flux $q'' = h \cdot (T - T_{bulk})$, where $h$ is the convective heat transfer coefficient,
 $T$ is the temperature, and $T_{bulk}$ is the far-field temperature.
 Both $h$ and $T_{bulk}$ are functors, which enables various spatial, variable and other dependences.
-The domain of the variable can be specified as either a fluid or a solid using $is\_solid$.
+The domain of the variable can be specified as either a fluid or a solid using the `is_solid` parameter.
 For a solid domain, the equation above is applied.
 For a fluid domain, the negative of the heat flux is applied.
 This allows for easier implementation of a double Robin boundary condition.